Evan Nagao: Biography

 Evan Nagao was born in 1996 in Honolulu, Hawaii.
 He was introduced to yoyoing at a young age by his father, Alan Nagao, who was an entrepreneur and important figure in the yoyo boom of the '90s.
 He was proficient in 2A yoyoing by the age of three, and was invited to various TV shows as a yoyo prodigy when he was four.
 However, he soon found yoyoing to be repetitive, and after a couple of years he took a lengthy hiatus to focus on other aspects of his youth.

-After his lengthy hiatus from yo-yoing, Nagao had the opportunity to try a newer unresponsive yo-yo in a Redondo Beach kite shop in 2009.
+After his hiatus from yo-yoing, Nagao had the opportunity to try a newer unresponsive yo-yo in a Redondo Beach kite shop in 2009.
 Nagao was blown away by the improvement in yo-yo technology, and was inspired to return to yo-yoing.
 He caught up with the tricks of the time, and entered the competitive yo-yo scene.
 He participated in various yoyo competitions in 2009 and 2010.
 Dismal results in these competitions discouraged him, and he took another hiatus from the sport.

-In 2013, Nagao decided to reenter the competitive yoyo scene.
+In 2014, Nagao decided to reenter the competitive yoyo scene.
 After being disappointed by his result in the 2014 West Coast Yo-Yo Contest, Nagao sought to learn more about the judging system.
 Over the next few years, he mastered various aspects of the system, allowing him to do better every year.
 After his performance at the 2015 National Yo-Yo Contest, Nagao was sponsored by Yoyofactory.

 In 2017, Nagao won the National Yo-Yo Contest.
 He won the National Yo-Yo Contest again in 2018, and went on to win the World Yo-Yo Contest that same year.

 In 2019, Nagao appeared in the Netflix documentary "We Are the Champions ep.
 4" where he announced his retirement from the competitive yoyo scene to pursue a career in music.

-After the COVID-19 pandemic subsided enough for yoyo competitions to be held, Nagao returned to the competitive scene again and won the 2022 National Yoyo Contest.
+After the COVID-19 pandemic subsided enough for yoyo competitions to be held, Nagao returned to the competitive scene again and won the 2022, and 2023 National Yoyo Contests.

 Competitive career

 Musical works

-Going under the artist name Evan From Heaven, he debuted with his first single "Waves" in June 2019.
+Evan debuted with his first single "Waves" in June 2019.
 He used his second single, "The Last Stand," as the music for his routine at the 2019 World Yo-Yo Contest, which was released shortly after.
 In June 2020 Nagao released his third single, "Me entiendes".

 In November 2020, Nagao released his debut album titled Love, which included 10 new songs.